Government Reaffirms That No Fault Evictions Will Be Banned

-Scrapping Section 21 notices and other new laws coming into effect in the rental sector
+Scrapping Section 21 notices and other new laws anticipated to come into effect in the rental sector

-The Bill will abolish what the Government has referred to as ‘no fault’ evictions – Section 21 evictions – and will give “…renters better rights when they are told to leave despite complying with the terms of their tenancy.”
+As mentioned above, the Bill will abolish what the Government has referred to as no-fault evictions – Section 21 evictions – and will give “…renters better rights when they are told to leave despite complying with the terms of their tenancy.”

 Landlords terminating tenancies without giving any reason will be outlawed so renters can remain in their homes and communities, and continue supporting the local economy.
-22% of tenants who moved out of their properties in the past year did not end their tenancies by choice.
+Previously published statistics showed that 22% of tenants who moved out of their properties did not end their tenancies by choice.

 The Bill will also strengthen landlords’ rights of possession and will seek to provide a “fair and effective market” for both tenants and landlords.